Documentation

 • CRUD only — Users can perform the specific operations you enable (e.g., Create + Read but not Delete)

 • Moderator — Automatically enables all four CRUD operations plus configuration access.
-Use for team leads and data stewards.
+Use for team leads and data stewards who need to manage structure, not just data.

 How Moderator differs from Administrator: